 to Nursery Class page J

-We've had some big changes in Nursery this half term and we are pleased to report they have all gone incredibly well.
+We've had some big changes in Nursery this term and we are pleased to report they have all gone incredibly well.
 Thank you to all the parents and carers who have supported children by:-

 reading their new worded books